franzk/keycloak_basic/README.md

   - create a role (Realm roles >> create role)
   - create an user with this role.
 Don't forget to create a password in the Credentials Tab.

-- Clone this repo

-- Run the app
+- Run the Spring Boot app

 - check : http://localhost:8080/user